BenSernau/Metroidvania-Pathfinder/README.md

+# How to Run:

+1. Download and extract the zip file to a folder of your choice.
+2. Open any terminal and navigate to the folder that contains MetroidvaniaPathfinder.java.
+3. Type "javac MetroidvaniaPathfinder.java" to compile the project.
+4. Type "java MetroidvaniaPathfinder" and enter the dialogue.

 ## Overview

 This desktop application models video game “dungeon” layouts as unweighted, undirected graphs to evaluate traversal strategies with breadth-first search (BFS) and depth-first search (DFS).
 The tool outputs traversal steps and reports iteration counts for both types of search.